stevenpstansberry/AquaMind-AI/README.md

 ### Infrastructure:

 - **Kubernetes**: Orchestrates microservices for scalability and fault tolerance.
+- **Docker**: Containerize individual backend services to be handled by Kubernetes
 - **AWS**: Cloud infrastructure for hosting, scaling, and managing resources.

 ### Monitoring: